-Throughout our lives we are told to avoid making mistakes and usually for good reason.
-But there is one mistake that we need to redefine today so we can start on the path of growth and potential success.
+Throughout your life you are told to avoid making mistakes and usually for good reason.
+But there is one mistake that you need to redefine today so you can start on the path of growth and potential success.

-The mistake of not starting stops today and you now know how to implement it into your life.
+Your mistake of not starting stops today and now you know how to implement it into your life.
 Learn from Mark Cuban and the many other successful people around you.
 Be like Nike and “Just Do It.”
-Start and watch yourself grow not just in your career, but in relationships and in life.
+Start and watch yourself grow not just in your career, but in your relationships and in life.